AI-Protocol-Official/Documentation/guides/how-to-launch-utility-token/how-to-launch-utility-token-dpt.md

     ![token-6](./screenshots/token-6.png)

-9. Congratulations you have deployed ERC20 token for your hive.
+9. Congratulations you have deployed ERC20 token for your DPT.